HTTP Session Handling

 There are two pre-implemented cookie handlers:

 InstanceCookieHandler stores cookies in an instance of itself.
-You can compare that with a browser instance that is shared between all the endpoints that use it (and will be used for all invocations of these endpoints).
+You can compare that to a browser instance that is shared between all the endpoints that use it (and will be used for all invocations of these endpoints).
 If you want to maintain separate sessions for different endpoints or groups of endpoints you may have multiple instances of the

 ExchangeCookieHandler stores the session in the exchange.
 With the browser analogy this means that each Exchange will get its own browser instance (so sessions are separated).
 As the